rogeliozarate/r3t-firstapp/readme.md

 ### Chapter 3

+- Gems required for testing

+      group :development, :test do
+        gem 'sqlite3', '1.3.5'
+        gem 'rspec-rails', '2.11.0'
+      end

+      group :test do
+        gem 'capybara', '1.1.2'
+      end

 - It's a time saver to run bundle install without production

        $ bundle install - -without production

+This is a 'remembered' option.
+Next time I use this command it will remember the option.

+- to configure Rails to run Rspec testing (Generates /spec directory):

+       $rails generate rspec:install